The Ultimate Adult SEO Guide

 While for instance cam.com is a premium, million-dollar domain name, it doesn’t mean you can’t still be successful in this niche with your own name.

-Remember that content is king, so even if your domain isn’t super sexy, the most important part is what you’ll be sharing with your audience.
+Remember that content is king, so even if your domain isn’t super attractive, the most important part is what you’ll be sharing with your audience.

 This is not actually directly linked to SEO itself, but it’s paramount nonetheless.